kiranvenom1209/voerynth-os/WAKE_WORD_DEBUGGING.md

 2. **Verify file exists** - Screenshot of assets folder in Android Studio
 3. **Check permissions** - Screenshot of app permissions in Android settings
 4. **Test microphone** - Verify microphone works in other apps

+> **Confidential:** Internal-only debugging trail for Vœrynth Système.
+Use it to keep investor and client demos flawless; do not share externally.